The Postal Museum.

 A secret subterranean world that has literally been under the radar for a century, this railway network used to work for up to 22 hours a day to deliver post around the capital.
 And now, for the first time ever, it’s taking passengers from the public.
-You’ll be whisked through a system of Victorian, stalactite-laced tunnels on a miniature train, punctuated with some er – “theatrical surprises” – popping up in the eerie underground matrix.
+The space itself has been kept as close to it’s original state as possible – the walls are deliberately unpainted, the floors unwashed.
+Throw a couple of low-hung lightbulbs in there, and you’ve got yourself a hipster restaurant.
+And it all gives you the impression that you’re very much in the history of the place.
+And you get to ride one of the original trains, too.

-NOTE: The Postal Museum will be opening on 28th July this year, and will be taking bookings online soon.
+NOTE: The Postal Museum is now open, with the Mail Rail running from 4th September.
 Keep an eye on things over at their website HERE.

 The Postal Museum | Phoenix Place, WC1X 0DA